eddiehoyle/screenspace/README.md

 The above example features the _minimum_ required arguments to run this command.
 You'll need a `parent` to attach the pickable to and a `camera` whose viewports to display the pickable on.
 Fill in these details to fit your needs.

-Example Python script to attach a pickable to a selected transform and the perspective camera.
+Here's an example Python script to attach a pickable to a selected transform and the perspective camera.

 ```python
 from maya import cmds